Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Quantum many-body systems

 \subsection{Thermodynamic limit and universality}

 For quantum systems of the size of $10^{23}$ (or even much smaller), it is impossible to know all the details of the system.
 However, in most cases, we are not interested in most details.
 What we care most about are some global generic features like whether the material is conducting, whether it is a superfluid, etc. Such properties are observed on the macroscopic scale of the system and does not depend on a lot of details at the microscopic scale.
-Therefore, in the study of quantum condensed matter systems we are generally interested only in what happens when the system size $N$ goes to infinity and how the system respond to external probes on a macroscopic length and time scale.

-In the study of such quantum many-body systems, we will be interested in the physical properties such as their gap $\Delta$, correlation $\xi$, and entanglement $S$.
-In particular, we will be interested in their behaviors in the thermodynamic limit, i.e. with infinite system size ($N\rightarrow\infty$) and at large time and spatial distances.
-In such a limit, generic features appear for these quantum many-body systems.
+Therefore, in the study of quantum condensed matter systems we are generally interested only in what happens when the system size $N$ goes to infinity, the so-called thermodynamic limit, and how the system respond to external probes on a macroscopic length and time scale.
+In particular, we will be investigating the physical properties such as their gap $\Delta$, correlation $\xi$, and entanglement $S$, which determine the electronic, magnetic, or optical properties of the system.
+In the thermodynamic limit, generic features appear for these quantities in a quantum many-body systems.
 Such generic features are said to be `universal' for the quantum many-body systems, which do not depend on much of the details of the system.